Skip to main content

 New property wheeled bins are charged to all newly built properties.
 Developers building new houses will be asked to pay for the procurement, storage, delivery and administration costs of the provision of the bins for their new properties.
 If developers do not pay this it will be the first occupants who have to pay this.

-We would advise all residents to speak with there developer to see if they are going to pay and if they have already paid.
-Once paid fill in the form below, If they havent a payment will be needed.
+If you are unsure if your developer is paying this, speak with them to see and if they have already paid.
+Once paid fill in the form below, If they haven't a payment will be needed.

 We ask all residents place their property name/number onto all their bins to enable our crews to correctly identify which property the bin belongs to.
-This can done using stickers or permanant marker.
+This can completed by using stickers or permanent marker.
 This will ensure a more efficient service and we thank you for your cooperation.

 Why do the first set of bins need to be paid for?